Linsey Smith: Domestic career

 In 2020, Smith played four matches, including the final, in the Rachael Heyhoe Flint Trophy for Northern Diamonds.
 She took four wickets at an average of 25.50.
 In 2021, she took 12 wickets for the side in the Rachael Heyhoe Flint Trophy, 10 wickets in the Charlotte Edwards Cup and 9 wickets for Northern Superchargers in The Hundred.
 She also achieved her List A best bowling figures, taking 5/34 against Western Storm.

 In October 2021, it was announced that Smith had signed for Melbourne Stars for the upcoming 2021–22 Women's Big Bash League season.
 In April 2022, she was bought by the Northern Superchargers for the 2022 season of The Hundred.
 She was the joint-leading wicket-taker in the 2022 Rachael Heyhoe Flint Trophy, with 13 wickets at an average of 18.07.
 At the end of the 2022 season, it was announced that Smith had left Northern Diamonds, re-joining Southern Vipers.

 In January 2023, Smith signed for Otago Sparks for the remainder of the Super Smash, playing four matches for the side.
+In 2023, for Southern Vipers she was the third-highest wicket-taker in the Charlotte Edwards Cup and the fifth-highest wicket-taker in the Rachael Heyhoe Flint Trophy, with 13 and 19 wickets respectively.
+She also took nine wickets at an average of 15.88 in seven matches for Northern Superchargers in The Hundred.
+In October 2023, it was announced that Smith had signed for Sydney Sixers for the upcoming Women's Big Bash League season.
+She took 11 wickets in her 11 matches for the side, with an economy of 6.42.